flarum/docs/extend/quick-start.md

 }
 ```

-The subscribe function (which we called in the `boostrap.php`) is where you should declare which events you want to listen for. `$events->listen()` is a function which accepts 2 arguments:
+The subscribe function (which we called in the `extend.php` file) is where you should declare which events you want to listen for. `$events->listen()` is a function which accepts 2 arguments:

 * The event class you want to listen to.
 * An array which contains the callback for when that event is triggered